 Farmers Savings Bank was one of only two Banks in the area to survive the Great Depression without either failing or being forced to reorganize under new ownership.
-One reason for this success was because the Bank had many local stockholders with a personal financial interest in the Bank’s survival.
-Since then, Leighton State Bank has grown steadily, providing a place of investments for depositors and as a source of credit for borrowers.
+One reason for this success was due to many local stockholders with a personal financial interest in the Bank’s survival.
+Leighton State Bank has grown steadily since then, providing a place of investments for depositors and serving as a source of credit for borrowers.

-The Leighton facility, although expanded and remodeled on several occasions, has operated continuously from the same location since 1911.
-In 1997 the board of directors made the strategic decision to relocate the primary office of the Bank to Pella.
-This is also when “Farmers Savings Bank” was renamed “Leighton State Bank”.
+The Leighton office, although expanded and remodeled on several occasions, has operated continuously from the same location since 1911.
+In 1997 the board of directors made the strategic decision of adding a primary bank office in the Pella community.
+This is also when “Farmers Savings Bank” was renamed to “Leighton State Bank”.
 An additional bank office was added in 2014 when the former Monroe State Bank joined Leighton State Bank.
 We now serve customers from three bank offices – Pella, Leighton and Monroe.

 August 21, 2011 marked the Centennial Anniversary for Leighton State Bank.
 We have been proudly serving customers for over 100 years and have been under local ownership the entire time.
-Together these locations serve several communities throughout Marion, Mahaska and surrounding counties.
+Together our three bank offices serve customers in Pella, Leighton and Monroe along with surrounding communities.

 Investment products are not FDIC insured, not a bank deposit, not guaranteed by the bank, and are subject to investment risk including possible loss of principal.
 Insurance products are not FDIC insured, not a bank deposit, not insured by any federal government agency, not guaranteed by the bank, and may go down in value.